Wednesday, July 25, 2012

 The Kekwick diet forces the body into lipolysis so that it burns its stores of fat.
 Lipolysis cannot take place if there is a significant source of glucose.
 Since all carbohydrates and any excess protein is converted to energy in the form of glucose, eliminating almost everything but fat from the diet forces even the most resistant body into lipolysis.

 My experience: I would actually gain weight if I went over the 1,000 calorie limit, so I relied heavily on Fit Day to calculate my intake.
 Over a period of 3 days, my scale weight would usually drop 2 lbs.
 I doubt it was all real weight, but it was good to finally see the scale drop.
 These days I have less of a problem losing weight although it is much easier for me to maintain than lose weight.
 My thyroid is also much better.
-I cannot take more than about 37 mcg of T4 without becoming hyper.
+I cannot take thyroid hormone without becoming hyper.
 If anyone wants to know more, feel free to email me.
+I am in remission for Hashimotos Thyroiditis!
+Praise the Lord!

 You could divide your day into frequent (i.e. five) tiny meals of 200 calories each and you will find you will not experience hunger – boredom, perhaps (my book can help relieve that), but not much hunger.